Once your organization reaches a certain size, building a strong workplace culture needs to become more organized and formalized.

 Here is the general pattern we eventually came to.
-It is organized by the week of the month and by which subgroups (see Categories of Staff below) attend.
+It is organized by the week of the month.
+Different subgroups attended different meetings (see Categories of Staff below).
 On a monthly basis the pattern looks like this:

 Monday, 10 am to noon—Associate Staff meeting

-Thursday, 9 to 11:30 am—Leadership meeting followed by lunch for leadership team
+Thursday, 9 to 11:30 am—Leadership meeting followed by lunch for the leadership team

 Wednesday or Thursday, two-hour Site meeting—each office location meets as a group